-Countywide Long Term Energy Plan
+Countywide Energy Plan Description and Intent

-A comprehensive, multi-year energy management plan for County government will be developed as an extension of the thirteen-year plan.
+A comprehensive, multi-year energy management plan for County government will be developed as an extension of the thirteen-year

+Demonstrates the County's leadership in sustainable energy practices plan.
 This is necessary to achieve energy efficiency and conservation in both County government operations and the community as a whole.
 The plan will set specific energy performance goals for all sectors including buildings, transportation, land use and material management.
 The plan will build off the thirteen-year plan and continue to assess energy consumption and define metrics to measure progress over time.
 The plan should be made highly visible to County departments and employees such that they may serve as informed stewards of this initiative.